-The Community Advancement and Development Division of the West Virginia Development Office (WVDO) manages the ARC program.
+The Community Advancement and Development Division (CAD) of the West Virginia Development Office (WVDO) manages the ARC program.
 Technical assistance for the ARC program is available from staff during normal business hours, before and during the application process.
-Additionally, our office holds an on-site annual application workshop where interested citizens can receive first-hand technical assistance.
-Notice of the technical assistance workshop is sent directly to all of the Local Development Districts in the state, which is forwarded to the LDD's member units of local government.
-In addition, previous applicants to the program and any interested parties that have contacted our office regarding the ARC program are also notified about the application workshop.
+CAD accepts applications usually one time per year by releasing a NOFA (Notice of Funding Availability) to the public.
+The deadline for applications is normally 3 months after the NOFA has been released.
+The NOFA is sent directly to all of the Local Development Districts in the state, which is forwarded to the LDD's member units of local government.
+In addition, previous applicants to the program and any interested parties that have contacted our office regarding the ARC program are also notified about release of the NOFA.